 Kenyon College, B.A.
 American studies

-Jules was attracted to teaching because teaching is the ultimate version of learning, and he loves learning new things.
-He believes the most important thing he can teach a student is critical thinking, and that this is something that is facilitated and fostered rather than taught in a traditional sense.
+Jules joined the School community as a part of the University of Pennsylvania (UPenn) Fellowship program in 2018.
+He was attracted to teaching because teaching is the ultimate version of learning, and he loves learning new things.
+He believes the most important things he can teach a student are how to ask better questions, critical thinking, and that this is something that is facilitated and fostered rather than taught in a traditional sense.
 Jules likes Charlottesville because it is small enough to have a sense of community, but some things are still open late.
-Coming from Gambier, OH it seemed like the perfect next step for him.
-He also feels like Southern hospitality is in line with his Haitian culture.
-Jules thinks people might be surprised to find out that though he played Varsity Football for four years at Kenyon College, he was also in several theatre productions.
-“I don't think that a single box adequately defines who I am even though I recognize how my experiences inform who I am and enable me to connect with different kinds of people,” he says.
+Coming from Gambier, Ohio it seemed like the perfect next step for him.
+Jules thinks people might be surprised to find out that though he played varsity football for four years at Kenyon College, he was also in several theatre productions.

 University of North Carolina, B.A.
 Spanish and English